 Photos: Ben Chia & Lionel Kong

-If you have a 100 grand or so to spend on a car, you may take a look at the Hyundai i30 here, and see it for what it is: a very capable hatchback that is well-built, efficient and packed with some pretty impressive safety features.
+If you have a 100 grand or so to spend on a car, you may take a look at the Hyundai i30 here, and see it for what it is: a capable hatchback that is well-built, efficient and packed with some pretty impressive safety features.

 The i30 has now been facelifted, and the most obvious identifier is the revised front end styling.
 There is now a wider chrome grille, and it is flanked by sharper headlights that now incorporate V-shaped LED daytime running lights.
 The overall effect makes the i30 look somewhat sportier, and it’ll probably look very cool when dressed up in WRC rallying trim.

 That’s about it for visual enhancements though, but most of the i30’s changes lie under the skin.
-The most significant one is the new powerplant, with Komoco opting to introduce a 1.0-litre three-cylinder turbocharged petrol engine with 120hp here to replace the previous version’s 1.4-litre 140hp unit.
+The most significant one is the new powerplant, with local agent Komoco opting to introduce a 1.0-litre three-cylinder turbocharged petrol engine with 120hp here to replace the previous version’s 1.4-litre 140hp unit.

 The intention is obviously to allow the i30 to drop below the 130hp threshold to qualify for a Cat A COE, but the other implications of the smaller engine is of course better efficiency, as well as a lower road tax bill.

 Around town, the engine is peppy and energetic enough, but it does strain a little if you need a bit of speed on the highway.
 The engine is mated to seven-speed dual-clutch transmission, which works pretty well, with very few signs of that uneasy lurch and jerkiness that can afflict some other DCTs.